By William H. McNitt

 Although Joseph Bullen initially settled in Alpine Township, he soon began looking for a suitable spot to build a sawmill.
 On January 31, 1845, he purchased a farm on section 4 of nearby Walker Township, through which ran Indian Mill Creek.
 On October 16, 1846, he sold his Alpine Township farm to his son-in-law and daughter Erastus and Betsey Fox.

 In 1846, only two years after the move to Michigan, David and Filah Herrington died, both still in their twenties.
 Presumably they died in one of the epidemics that were so common in that era.
 The two were buried in a cemetery carved out of the Bullen's Walker Township farm (known today as Brooklawn Cemetery and located along Walker Road, just south of Four Mile Road).
-The Herrington's two young daughters were raised by their grandparents, Joseph and Mary Bullem.
+The Herrington's two young daughters were raised by their maternal grandparents, Joseph and Mary Bullem.

-The Bullens, Wheelers, and Wilders had been active members of the Baptist Church is Vermont and New York and undoubtedly were involved in the founding of the nearby Indian Creek Baptist Church in 1845, the year after they arrived in Kent County.
+The Bullens, Wheelers, and Wilders had been active members of the Baptist Church in Vermont and New York and undoubtedly were involved in the founding of the nearby Indian Creek Baptist Church in 1845, the year after they arrived in Kent County.
 This church did not have a building and held services in homes and schools.
 By the early 1850s, church membership had grown to 34, but they were unable to support a permanent minister and the church eventually disbanded.
 In 1856, a group of area residents organized the Alpine-Walker Baptist Church.
-Joseph Bullen donated land and lumber for the construction of a church building, which was completed in 1859 and located on the south side of section 33 of Alpine Township, along the boundary between Alpine and Walker Townships (now known as Four Mile Road).
+Joseph Bullen donated land and lumber for the construction of a church building, which was completed in 1859 and located on the south side of section 33 of Alpine Township (along the boundary between Alpine and Walker Townships -- now known as Four Mile Road).
 It was a frame building, 36x56 feet in size, erected at a cost of probably $2000.
 Later Joseph Bullen donated $1,000 and the land just north of Brooklawn Cemetery for construction of a parsonage.

 Edward Wheeler soon became one of the most prominent citizens of Alpine Township.
 He was a gentle man and became known as "Uncle Edward Wheeler" to all of the people in the surrounding area.
 It was reported that he loved everybody and everybody loved him.
 At the meeting in which Alpine Township was officially organized on April 5, 1847, Edward was elected as the first township supervisor.
 The next annual meeting was held at the Wheeler home due to its location near the center of the township.
 Soon a small log schoolhouse was erected on the corner of the Wheeler farm and township meetings were held there.
 In 1854, Wheeler deeded to the township land to serve as a cemetery (now known as Alpine Center Cemetery).
 The township built a wood framed town hall on the northeast corner of section 21 in 1860, next to the cemetery.
 That town hall current serves as the township museum.
 Wheeler also served as township clerk in 1848 and 1849, and in 1853 was a justice of the peace.

 Although it was a long way from Michigan, the new settlers did not lose contact with the family members they left behind in Vermont and New York.
 By means of a regular exchange of letters and even occasional visits, they kept in touch with parents and siblings.
-We do know from a letter that has survived that Harvey Wilder spent part of the summer of 1851 back in Vermont, leaving his farm in Michigan to be handled by his wife and four oldest sons (ranging in age from 9 to 17).
+We do know from a surviving letter that Harvey Wilder spent part of the summer of 1851 back in Vermont, leaving his farm in Michigan to be handled by his wife and four oldest sons (ranging in age from 9 to 17).

 Table of Contents